zenecture/neuroflow/README.md

 - application: plugins, helpers, functionality related to various applications
 - playground: examples with resources

-To use NeuroFlow within your project, add these dependencies (Scala Version 2.12.x, oss.sonatype.org):
+To use NeuroFlow, add these dependencies (Scala Version 2.12.x, oss.sonatype.org) in your SBT project:

 ```scala
 libraryDependencies ++= Seq(